SuperMarcus/NineAnimator/docs/supported-sources.md

 - GoUnlimited
 - Streamtape
 - Nova
+- RapidCloud

-For a more complete and updated list of supported video streaming hosts, visit our [VideoProviderRegistry](https://github.com/SuperMarcus/NineAnimator/blob/master/NineAnimator/Models/Media/Parser/VideoProviderRegistry.swift#L28)
+For a more complete and updated list of supported video streaming hosts, visit our [NativeParsers](https://github.com/SuperMarcus/NineAnimator/blob/master/Modules/Sources/NineAnimatorNativeParsers/NativeParsers.swift#L32)

 All of the sources above support downloading.
 More hosts may be added later.